-- This patient summary focuses on conservative management of acute bronchitis.
+- This patient summary focuses on a specific diagnosis of ILD.

 The information in this patient summary should not be used as a substitute for professional medical care or advice.
 Contact a health care provider if you have questions about your health.